2023 Baltimore Orioles season: Camden Yards

+Angelos family controversy

-Owner Peter Angelos collapsed in 2017 due to the failure of his aortic valve, and established a trust with his wife, Georgia, and two sons Louis and John as co-trustees to manage the family’s assets.
+Owner Peter Angelos collapsed in 2017 due to the failure of his aortic valve, and established a trust with his wife, Georgia, and two sons Louis and John as co-trustees to manage the family's assets.
 John was appointed chairman and CEO of the Orioles and Louis took over the Angelos lawfirm.

 In June 2022, it was revealed that Louis filed a lawsuit against John, claiming that John was taking steps to seize control of the Orioles against his father's wishes that his mother, brother, and himself share control.
 Louis also alleged that John intended to sell or move the team to Tennessee where John has a home and his wife's career is headquartered.
 Further court filings revealed that Louis alleges John and Georgia transferred approximately $65M in assets out of Peter's name and also used these assets to purchase additional stock in the Orioles.
 In response, Georgia sued Louis claiming he “abused his non-existent power as a successor co-agent purportedly to sell to himself Peter’s law firm” in order to "abscond with Peter’s legacy", according to her attorneys.

 John Angelos made a public appearance in January 2023 with Baltimore mayor Brandon Scott to announce a $5M commitment to the CollegeBound Foundation, which empowers students at Baltimore schools to pursue a college degree or other post-secondary option.
 During the question-and-answer session with reporters, John once again stated that the Orioles would not leave Baltimore as he had in previous rebukes to news of the lawsuit, and controversially invoked Martin Luther King Jr. Day to dodge questions about his future role with ownership of the team.

+It was also during this appearance when, unprompted, Angelos offered media members the opportunity to review the Orioles' finances.
+"I'll show you the financials of the Orioles," he said.
+"I’ll show you the governance of the Orioles.
+I’ll show you everything you want to know."
+When pressed by The Baltimore Sun on Opening Day about his promise to be transparent about the Orioles' finances, he remarked "It’s an interesting concept and I saw that my good friends at The Baltimore Sun wanted to weigh in on that today.
+When the hedge fund that owns The Baltimore Sun, based in New York City, wants to open their books, I guess we’ll take a look at that.
+It’s difficult for me to understand what that fascination is."

 On February 6, the family dropped all lawsuits against each other.

+Spring training

+Spring training kicked off for the Orioles at Ed Smith Stadium on February 25, 2023, and concluded on March 27, 2023, with the Orioles playing 32 games (including four split squad matchups).

+World Baseball Classic

+Six Orioles participated in the 2023 World Baseball Classic, which provided international fans the opportunity to watch baseball stars across the globe play in high-stakes match-ups for their home countries.